UMAprotocol/UMIPs/UMIPs/umip-91.md

 ## IMPLEMENTATION

 ```
-1. Query DEXTF/ETH Price from Uniswap using 15-minute TWAP.
+1. Query DEXTF/ETH Price from Uniswap using 5 minute TWAP.
 2. Query the ETH/USD Price as per UMIP-6.
 3. Multiply the DEXTF/ETH price by the ETH/USD price and round to 6 decimals to get the DEXTF/USD price.
 4. (for USD/DEXTF) Take the inverse of the result of step 3 (1/ DEXTF/USD), before rounding, to get the USD/DEXTF price.
 Then, round to 6 decimals.